Technology selection & feasibility

 Feed and product specification review, screening of membrane and non-membrane options, projection modelling, independent audits of vendor proposals, and pilot-trial scoping and evaluation.

-From the first feed-water analysis to end-of-life element replacement — as your independent technical arm and sourcing intermediary, not as a turn-key contractor selling its own scope.
+From the first feed-water analysis to end-of-life element replacement — as your independent technical and sourcing arm, not as a turn-key contractor selling its own scope.

 Feed and product specification review, screening of membrane and non-membrane options, projection modelling, independent audits of vendor proposals, and pilot-trial scoping and evaluation.